-For the last 8 years I have been transforming our 2 acre garden near Carcassonne in the South of France at South of France hotel from a barren hard and dry weedy patch half planted with vines and old fruit trees into a colourful garden full of drought tolerant plants; plants from all over the world.
+For the last 8 years I have been transforming our 2 acre garden near Carcassonne in the South of France at South of France hotel from a barren hard and dry weedy patch half planted with vines, Kratom and old fruit trees into a colourful garden full of drought tolerant plants; plants from all over the world.

 The changes started with a bang; laying paths, creating beds, planting avenues of trees.
 Since then, the garden has evolved in a series of jumps into what it is now: